webrecorder/warcio.js/README.md

 The indexers can also be used programmatically, both in the browser and in Node with a custom writer.

-The indexer provide an async iterator which is used to provide the raw index data that is passed to write()
+The indexer provide an async iterator which yields the index data as an object instead of writing it anywhere.

 For example, the following snippet demonstrates a writer that logs all HTML files in a WARC: